Search element - Quick search bar

 How long do feeds take?

-A new baby may only remove a small amount of breastmilk with each suck at first.
+In the early days, a new baby may only remove a small amount of milk with each suck.
 As they grow and become more efficient, feeds often get shorter.

 What about routines?

-It’s okay not to have a strict routine in the early months.
-Focus on your baby’s cues and your family’s needs—patterns will evolve naturally.
+It’s okay not to have a routine in the early months.
+Focus on your baby’s cues and your family’s needs and patterns will evolve naturally.

 Comfort and connection

-Breastfeeding is not just food.
+Breastfeeding isn't just food.
 Babies seek comfort, reassurance and connection with their mum.
 Cuddling your crying baby, feeding when they want, and breastfeeding to sleep can help many families feel calmer and more settled.

 © Australian Breastfeeding Association October 2025